Just sent my first single off to be mastered! Almost in your ears!!

 I had two days in Sleeper Studios this past week where I was able to finish recording all the drums for the album.
-This is great progress!
-Now I just need to re-record everything else along side those drums, but that shouldn’t take too long as I know what I’m supposed to be doing with each of the other instruments as a result of doing lots of pre-production.
+Here are some pics of the studio this week…

 “I wish more than anything in the entire world, that I could pick up a guitar and just know how to play it.
 I own a guitar, but I can’t play much more than the first 2 bars of ‘Simple Man’.
 So when someone comes along, with more talent than you could shake a Les Paul at, it makes me about ready to pull a London Calling on my guitar and break the entire thing to smithereens.